nikk2511/GramVaani-Voice-of-the-Village-/README.md

 # Our Voice, Our Rights — MGNREGA District Performance Viewer

-A production-grade, mobile-first web application that enables citizens to easily understand current and historical MGNREGA (Mahatma Gandhi National Rural Employment Guarantee Act) performance data for their district using visuals and text designed for low-literacy users.
+A production-grade, mobile-first web application that enables citizens to easily understand current and historical MGNREGA performance data for their district using visuals and text designed for low-literacy users.

 ## Features